locpv/htdocs/preachmusic.com/wp-content/plugins/recent-tweets-widget/readme.txt

 2. How it looks on frontend page

 == Changelog ==

+= 1.3 =
+* Fix for special 4 byte UTF8 characters

+= 1.2 =
+* Header output issue fix

+= 1.1 =
+* Some styling issues were fixed
+* Now the script checks if a function already exists
+* Special function naming are applied so function dupes are also prevented
+* Exclude replies option has been added

 = 1.0 =
 * The first version of this plugin!
 Enjoy! :)